StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-the-office-of-pastor-teacher-and-church-polity/_index.md

 Of the roles mentioned in Ephesians 4:11, evangelists and pastor-teachers are the only folks still in operation.
 (The two gifts/offices are not mutually exclusive either, particularly inasmuch as most evangelists end up being the ones to teach the new believers in their care the core essentials of the Christian faith).
 As discussed above, Apostles and prophets were temporary offices in the Church during the early days, and are no longer around.

 Evangelism (as opposed to teaching) is concerned with giving the good news of the gospel (that is, after all, what the Greek verb [εὐαγγελίζω](https://biblehub.com/greek/2097.htm) means literally -- announcing good news).
-The word "evangelism" has taken on a great deal of baggage over time, such that it is generally best to ignore anything people say about it unless directly backed up from scripture.
+The word "evangelism" has taken on a great deal of baggage over time too (just like "pastor"), such that it is generally best to ignore anything people say about it unless directly backed up from scripture.

 Some Christians are naturally better at accumulating contacts and sharing Jesus Christ with them.
 After such gifted people grow to spiritual maturity and prepare themselves responsibly, they are the "boots on the ground" (so to speak) for sharing the gospel with the world.